Second Chance (38 Special song): Release and reception

-"Second Chance" entered the U.S. Billboard Hot 100 singles chart at No.78 in February 1989.

-The song was the highest-charting Hot 100 single of the band's career, as it peaked at No.6 in May 1989 and spent 21 weeks on the chart.
-The song reached No.5 on the Singles Sales chart and No.9 on the Hot 100 Airplay chart.

-It also peaked at No.2 on the Mainstream Rock chart, and became the band's first No.1 single on the Adult Contemporary chart.

-It was Billboard magazine's "Adult Contemporary Song of the Year" for 1989.
-The single peaked at No.2 in Canada and No.14 in Australia, and was on the chart for 12 weeks.
+"Second Chance" entered the US Billboard Hot 100 singles chart at No. 78 in February 1989 and peaked at No. 6 that May.
+It also peaked at No. 2 on the Billboard Album Rock Tracks chart and became the band's first No. 1 single on the Billboard Adult Contemporary chart, on which it was the most successful song of 1989.
+Worldwide, the single peaked at No. 2 in Canada and No. 14 in Australia.

 Despite "Second Chance"'s affording 38 Special an apparent breakthrough hit, it was not enough to improve the lackluster sales of Rock & Roll Strategy and A&M Records did not renew the band's contract.
 The group's next album, Bone Against Steel, was released on Charisma Records in 1991.
 Although "Second Chance" remains 38 Special's top career record, Carlisi said in 2009, "To this day when the name 38 Special comes up nobody says 'Second Chance'!
 It was our biggest hit but people always think of 'Hold On Loosely' or 'Caught Up in You' first."